GirafeZerius/Genie-Game/README.md

 https://tinyurl.com/yead8vh4

-Above all, in the "Genie.rar" file that you will have, do not delete the What.txt file
+Above all, in the "Genie.rar" file that you will have, do not delete the What.txt file (For those who are confused, you will get the Genie.rar file when you run and click on the button install on the Genie Downloader file.)

 ![image](https://github.com/GirafeZerius/Genie-Game/assets/118310578/404ce111-fe16-484b-8495-74373b41c9cf)